Psyop/Cryptomatte/README.md

 * Demo video: https://vimeo.com/136954966
 * Poster: https://github.com/Psyop/Cryptomatte/raw/master/specification/IDmattes_poster.pdf

-Cryptomattes are packaged into EXR files for Cryptomattes generated from one set of names.

 The goal of releasing Cryptomatte is to turn it into an ecosystem around an open standard.
 Any developers who wish to make plugins are welcome and encouraged to create tools that inter-operate with the components we are providing.
 We hope to see a diverse ecosystem of renderers that can create Cryptomatte images and plugins for compositing applications to decode them.

 ## License